meharpalbasi/Database_Schema/README.md

 # Database_Schema
-Checkout a database schema I made for sales data.
+Checkout a database schema I made for data regarding sales.
-Find attached the raw data used, the code for creating tables & the database schema design.
+Find attached:
+The raw data used.
+The code used for creating tables.
+The schema design.